Top Digital Transformation Challenges and How to Overcome Them

 Cybersecurity and Privacy Concerns

-Skill Gaps and Talent Acquisition are Big Transformation Challenges
+Skill Gaps and Talent Acquisition Are Huge Transformation Challenges

 The need for more digital skills is a significant digital transformation challenge.
 Orgs must invest in upskilling and reskilling to bridge employee skills gaps.
 And guess what?
 It can get expensive!
 Some options include collaborating with schools, partnering with tech vendors, and recruiting talent to build a skilled digital workforce.
-Ultimately, it’s up to leaders to close the skills gap.
+Ultimately, it’s up to leaders to close the skills gap and put together a Talent Strategy.

 Integration and Interoperability